GravityKit/GravityView/readme.txt

 = develop =

 * Tweak: Improvements to certain events that are recorded when logging is enabled within Gravity Forms
+* Improved: Add search field to the Entry Creator drop-down menu
 * Fixed: Search entries by Payment Date would not yield results
-* Improved: Add search field to the Entry Creator drop-down menu
 * Fixed: Uncaught error when one of GravityView's methods is used before WordPress finishes loading
+* Fixed: Duplicate Entry link would only be displayed to users with an administrator role

 __Developer Updates:__